Supporting the Armed Forces Community - past and present

-They provide 24-hour support, 7 days a week through the Veterans' Gateway website and Contact Centre Helpline on 0808 802 1212.
-You can also contact them by e-mail, text and online ‘Live-chat’.
+They provide 24-hour support, 7 days a week and contact centre helpline on 0808 802 1212.
+You can also contact them by e-mail, text and online 'Live-chat'.

 Many of the team are veterans themselves so they understand the issues that people face after leaving the armed forces.
 They will work with people on a one-to-one basis, connecting them with the right support as soon as possible.

 Other sources of information for Veterans and their families